m3tron/googleBooksSearch/README.md

 # Google Books Seacrch

-This Mern stack application allows the user to search books using the Google Book API.
-Then they can save it to their reading list or view more information about the book on Google Books.
-They can also remove the book from their reading list.
+This MERN stack application allows the user to search books using the Google Books API.
+Then they can save a book to their reading list or view more information about it on Google Books.
+They can also remove a book from their reading list.

 ## To start application